shaharyaryousuf/openshift-install-4/README.md

 It hosts the DNS server, DHCP server and load balancer for a 192.168.67.0 subnet that will be created with the Virtual Switch _vSwitchocp67_.
 It also hosts the TFTP and Matchbox servers to provision the OpenShift VMs.
 It also serves as gateway and router to the internet for the 192.168.67.0 subnet.

-To apply this solution to your environment, just replace all occurences of the hostname of our VMware lab server _i8c-lab-02.iconos.be_ to the name of your VMware lab server.
+To apply this solution to your environment, just replace all occurences of the hostname of our VMware lab server _perceptionit.int_ to the name of your VMware lab server.

 # Configuration and Installation
 ## VMware ESXi Network